ctphoenix/Python-Course-Material/chapter5.md

 In this case study, we will analyze a dataset consisting of an assortment of wines classified as "high quality" and "low quality" and will use the k-Nearest Neighbors classifier to determine whether or not other information about the wine helps us correctly predict whether a new wine will be of high quality.

 The dataset remains stored as `data`.
 Because most wines in the dataset are classified as low quality, one very simple classification rule is to predict that all wines are of low quality.
-In this exercise, we
+In this exercise, we determine the accuracy of this simple rule.
+The `accuracy()` function preloaded into memory as defined in Exercise 5.

 *** =instructions
--  Use the `accuracy` function (preloaded into memory as defined in Exercise 5) to calculate how many wines in the dataset are of low quality.
-Accomplish this by calling `accuracy` with `0` as the first argument, and `data["high_quality"]` as the second argument.
+-  Use `accuracy()` to calculate how many wines in the dataset are of low quality.
+Do this by using `0` as the first argument, and `data["high_quality"]` as the second argument.
 -  Print your result.

 *** =hint
-- The `accuracy` function should work just fine with `0` as the first argument!
+- The `accuracy()` function should work just fine with `0` as the first argument!
 - Compare `0` with the `high_quality` column in `data`.
 How can you do that?

 *** =pre_exercise_code